rafamalaga86/gamerest/readme.md

 Details of testing database are in /test/config/database_test.php and real database in /app/config/database.php .
 We are not using the app in production so at the momment they are the same.

 In most cases I find that document unit test is redundant because the functions are already documented and the test should be clear enough.
 I also try to maximise the semantic and legibility of my code, so the code explain itself and don't need too much documentation.

 I am doing tests with database assuming some data inside.
+This data is inserted with the lines of mysql at the beginning of this file.
 I know Unit Test shouldn't rely on a database, but since I cannot use other packages that provides me more professional testing with databases, I was forced to do that.

+Regarding testing private methods: I am not doing that because it would break encapsulation.
+And all of those are part of a public one that is tested.